masonfmatthews/rails_assignments/challenges/rails_environments.md

 ## RAILS: Rails Environments Challenge

-* Modify the Gemfile to use the 'faker' gem in development and test.
+* Modify the Gemfile to use the 'faker' gem in development and test only.

-* Modify the Gemfile to use the 'puma' gem in production.
+* Modify the Gemfile to use the 'puma' gem in production only.

 * On the `form` view, show the "Cold Hard Cash" checkbox in development only.